This topic provides answers to some frequently asked questions about WebSocket and WebSocket Secure.

-WebSocket Secure (WSS) is the encrypted version of WebSocket.
+WebSocket Secure is a secure version of WebSocket.

-In this situation, HTML5 defines the WebSocket protocol, which can help conserve server resources and bandwidth and facilitate real-time communication.
-WebSocket provides the full-duplex communication between the browser and the server.
-This allows the server to send data to the client actively without being solicited by the client.
+To solve this problem, HTML5 defines WebSocket, which helps save server and bandwidth resources and facilitates real-time communication.
+WebSocket enables full-duplex communication between the browser and the server, and allows the server to proactively send data to the client.

-Server Load Balancer is connected to backend ECS instances by using HTTP/1.1.
-We recommend backend servers use a web server that supports HTTP/1.1.
+- CLB is connected to backend ECS instances by using HTTP/1.1.
+We recommend that you use web servers that support HTTP/1.1 for backend ECS instances.

-If there is no message interaction between Server Load Balancer and a backend ECS instance within 60 seconds, the connection is terminated.
-If you need to maintain the connection, enable Keepalive to ensure message interaction at the frequency of once every 60 seconds.
+- If no packet is transferred between a CLB instance and a backend ECS instance within 60 seconds, the connection is closed.
+If you want the connection to remain open, enable the keepalive feature to ensure that a packet is transferred within every 60 seconds.